Analysis: In inaugural address, Trump delivers a shot heard around the world

 He first talked about it in a March interview with The New York Times, when asked whether that phrase was a good summation of his foreign-policy views.

 He thought for a moment.
-Then he agreed with the observation that he fundamentally mistrusts many foreigners, both adversaries and some allies, and thinks that the world has been “freeloading off of us for many years.”
+Then he agreed with this reporter’s summation of Trump’s message that the world had been “freeloading off of us for many years” and that he fundamentally mistrusted many foreigners, both adversaries and some allies.

 “Correct,” he said.
 Then he added, in his staccato style: “Not isolationist.
 I’m not isolationist, but I am ‘America first.’
 So I like the expression.”
 He soon began using it at almost every rally.